The 72 Names of God

 מבה is the 55th of the 72 names of God.

-In The World of Kabbalah, we use מבה to overcome procrastination; manifesting thoughts and plans into action.
+In The World of Kabbalah, we use מבה to overcome procrastination; manifesting thoughts and turning plans into action.

 BIBLIOGRAPHY